-Balance Health Plan is designed for Members to obtain services from a network of doctors.
+Balance by CCHP is designed for Members to obtain services from a network of doctors.
 Members may choose to receive services from doctors outside this network.
-Covered services obtained from out of network providers may result in a higher share of cost for the Member.
-Certain medical services might need to be pre-authorized by Balance Health Plan before the plan will cover it.
+Covered services obtained from out-of-network providers may result in a higher share of cost for the Member.
+Certain medical services might need to be pre-authorized by Balance before the plan will cover it.
 Some services are not covered unless given by a network provider.
-Please refer the plan Evidence of Coverage and Summary of Benefit for additional information.
+Please refer to the plan Evidence of Coverage and Summary of Benefit for additional information.

 Enrollee Claim Submission